Call-for-Code-for-Racial-Justice/Legit-Info/contributing/PULL-REQUESTS.md

 ### CI Testing

-Every Pull Request needs to be tested to make sure that it works on the platforms that the project supports.
+Every Pull Request needs to be tested to make sure that it works on the platforms that Legit Info supports.
 This is currently done manually, but automated testing may come soon.